Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Without limiting sub-rule (1), those requirements include—

-   1. the preparation of the financial statements;
+   a) the preparation of the financial statements;

    2. if required, the review or auditing of the financial statements;